anupsurendran/optimalweb/_posts/data/2015-06-23-How-to-measure-lead-quality-using-google-spreadsheets-cohort-analysis.md

 *What is the number one complaint which comes from the Sales team ?*

 In my brief experience managing a Sales team, the key complaint which typically comes up is - "Leads are not good as they were before".
-Week after week this came up.
+Week after week this used to come up and it still comes up.
 Now quantifying that was not easy unless I ran a [cohort analysis](https://en.wikipedia.org/wiki/Cohort_analysis).

 Here is the output of the cohort analysis I ran using Google Spreadsheets.